meilisearch/documentation/guides/advanced_guides/field_properties.md

 Their content is used by MeiliSearch to assess the relevancy of a document.

 **By default, all field attributes are added to the searchable-attributes list**.
-If a new document is ingested and one of its fields is missing from other documents, the latter will be automatically added to the searchable-attributes list.
+If a new document is ingested and one of its fields was never present in any other document, the latter will be automatically added to the searchable-attributes list.
 [This behavior can be changed](/references/accept_new_fields.md).

 Therefore, if a field attribute is not in the searchable-attributes list, the field will be ignored from searches but will remain stored in the server.
 This list can be restricted to a selected set of attributes in the settings.